mbtodorov/shazam-poc/README.md

 #### 6. Apply FFT with window size 1024
 &emsp; Finally I am ready to apply an FFT and get a double[][] which can be used to draw a spectrogram of the song.
 This is also a feature I implemented for testing purposes - how else was I supposed to know if everything works.
-The decodeSong() algorithm returns the FFT result which is then passed along to the songBtn for the respective song.
+The decodeWav() algorithm returns the FFT result which is then passed along to the songBtn for the respective song.
 When pressed the button will pop-up a new window containing an image of the spectrogram as well as extracted key points.

 #### 7. Extract key points from FFT result